Nordgaren/Bounding-Box-Patch-Calculator/README.md

 ### Patch Notes
 ## V 1.1
-* Is now a Drag and Drop EXE
+* Is now a Drag and Drop EXE.
+Drag Partsbnds onto the exe to patch them.
 * Added multiplier to Bounding Box Calculation (Default is 2x)
 * Added option for custom multiplier
 ## V 1